tiaspaces/docker-handson-labs/introduction-to-nginx.md

 ## Conclusion

 You have successfully created a Dockerfile, built a Docker image, run a Docker container, debugged the container, and used Docker Compose to manage your NGINX server.
 Your NGINX server is now running inside a Docker container, and you can share your project with others knowing it will work the same way on their systems.

----

-Feel free to replace placeholder text like `<container_id>` and `<service_name>` with the actual IDs or values you get during your setup and add relevant screenshots to make it a visually rich and easy-to-follow document.